casey/just/README.md

 miscellanea
 -----------

-### syntax hilighting
+### syntax highlighting

-`justfile` syntax is close enough to `make` that you may want to tell your editor to use make syntax hilighting for just.
+`justfile` syntax is close enough to `make` that you may want to tell your editor to use make syntax highlighting for just.

 For vim, you can put the following in `~/.vim/filetype.vim`: